GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

   <tbody>
     <tr>
       <td style="vertical-align: top;">Token expiration</td>
-      <td style="vertical-align: top;">Once Google Chrome is uninstalled, will the Tokens be lost or will it
+      <td style="vertical-align: top;">Once Google Chrome is uninstalled, will the Token be lost or will it
 be cached?</td>
       <td style="vertical-align: top;">The token will be lost if the user uninstalls Google Chrome.</td>
     </tr>